De Corpo e Alma (TV series)

 De Corpo e Alma (Of Body and Soul in English) is a Brazilian telenovela produced and broadcast by Rede Globo.
 It premiered on 3 August 1992, replacing Pedra sobre Pedra and ended on 5 March 1993, with a total of 185 episodes.
 It's the forty sixth "novela das oito" to be aired on the timeslot.
 It is created by Glória Perez and directed by Roberto Talma.

+The soap opera was marked by the murder of Daniella Perez, daughter of the author Glória Perez, and one of the actresses of the soap opera, on 28 December 1992.
+Daniella was murdered by her co-star Guilherme de Pádua and Paula Thomaz, Pádua's then-wife.